loopandlearn/loopfollowdocs/docs/setup/lf-setup.md

 - - -

 !!! note "Setting up a second device"
     With version 4.0 and newer, You can set up a second device by scanning a QR code from another LoopFollow user.
-See this section [QR Code Setup](#qr-code-setup).
+See this section [Import from QR Code](#import-from-qr-code).

 - - -